-Shaver’s Creek’s undergraduate programs are listed with many departments around the University, including Recreation, Park, and Tourism Management (RPTM), Ecosystem Science and Management (ESM), Science Education (SciEd), and more!
+Shaver’s Creek’s undergraduate programs are listed with many departments around the University, including Recreation, Park, and Tourism Management (RPTM), Biology (BIOL), Science Education (SciEd), and more!
 Some of our courses also count toward the Intercollege Minor in Sustainability Leadership.
 While some of our classes meet on campus, many are held at the Center.

 To see a list of all Shaver’s Creek classes, visit LionPath’s Search for Classes menu.
 Select “University Park” as the Campus and “SHAVERS” as the Location.
 Shaver’s Creek classes will also show up if the Location field is blank (but they will NOT appear if the Location field is set to “UNIVPARK”).